CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 - Economics: Costs (hardware, electricity, and bandwidth) and revenue yields shared amongst Validators in pool

 6. **Validate via a custodial Staking-as-a-Service provider ("StaaS-Full")**
-- Setup: Validator stakes full amounts of 32 ETH via a custodial Staking-as-a-Service provider, that manages both the Validator Client and Beacon Node
+- Setup: Validator stakes via a custodial Staking-as-a-Service provider, that manages both the Validator Client and Beacon Node
 - Economics: Operational costs (hardware, electricity, and bandwidth) carried by StaaS provider who charges a fee (percentage of revenue) to the Validators

 7. **Validate via a non-custodial Staking-as-a-Service provider ("StaaS-Self-custodied")**
-- Setup: Validator stakes full amounts of 32 ETH using own Validator Client, but instead of running a Beacon Node themselves they opt to use a StaaS Beacon Node provider via an API
+- Setup: Validator stakes using own Validator Client, but instead of running a Beacon Node themselves they opt to use a StaaS Beacon Node provider via an API
 - Economics: Beacon Node operational costs (hardware, electricity, and bandwidth) carried by StaaS provider who charges a fee (percentage of revenue) to the Validators (assumes lower cost than Staas-Full environment)

-The model allows for the creation of **custom validator environments and cost-structures**.
+This model allows for the creation of **custom validator environments and cost-structures**.
 These can be configured in the model's [System Parameters](model/system_parameters.py) as part of the `validator_environments` variable.

 For more information about currently active validator staking services, see https://beaconcha.in/stakingServices.